|Nutrition Facts (per serving)|

 Keep all of the ingredients for this sandwich wrap on hand, and you can make it in a few minutes for a weekday lunch or an easy weeknight dinner.
 The combination of ingredients makes this wrap salty, savory, crunchy, sweet, tangy, and creamy.
 Feel free to customize this to your liking, too—add more avocado if you like or use turkey bacon instead of regular bacon, for example.

 Spread some of the softened cream cheese on each flour tortilla and set aside.

-In a large bowl combine the tomatoes, avocado, green onion, cooked bacon, ranch dressing, and mayonnaise.
+In a large bowl, combine the tomatoes, avocados, green onions, cooked bacon, ranch dressing, and mayonnaise.
 Mix well.

 Place this mixture on the tortillas and top with the salad greens; roll up.
 Serve immediately or wrap well and chill for 3 to 4 hours, then serve.